tomasz-sodzawiczny/replace-in-js/README.md

 # replace-in-js

-[Source Map] aware replace for JS files.
+[Source Map v3] aware replace for JS files.
 Dedicated for quick adjustments of values inside bundles or compile-time function execution (especially translation inlining).

 Works in _O(n)_ (where _n_ is source file size).